xNadhmi/Chatzor/README.md

 Chatzor is a simple web chat application built with Node.js, Express, and WebSocket for real-time communication.
 Users can register, log in, and exchange messages with other users in real-time.

+## Demo

+You can check out a live demo of Chatzor at [https://chatzor.onrender.com/](https://chatzor.onrender.com/).

+Feel free to explore the features and experience real-time chatting!

 ## Getting Started

 To run Chatzor locally, follow these steps: